 WARNING: I’m going to be talking about normal functions of the female body

 I bought two different pairs to try (both light-moderate absorbency option) and was excited to give them a try.
-Keep in mind that I used the undies in my last month of pregnancy and to manage postpartum bleeding AFTER the first two weeks.
+Keep in mind that I used the undies in my last month of pregnancy and to manage postpartum bleeding alone AFTER the first two weeks (for the early days I also used a cloth/pad paired with ModiBodi as I didn’t buy the heavy absorbency pairs).
 Instead of going through and writing this like it’s a book about underpants, I’ll just list the pros and cons.

 - extremely comfortable.
 Like, where-have-you-been-all-my-life comfortable.